-The table below presents the combined proforma revenue and net loss of the Company and Fazoli's, Twin Peaks, GFG, FCCG and Johnny Rockets (the "Material Acquired Entities"), for years ended December 26, 2021 and December 27, 2020, assuming the acquisition of the Material Acquired Entities had occurred on December 30, 2019 (the beginning of the Company's 2020 fiscal year), pursuant to ASC 805-10-50 (in thousands).
-Actual consolidated results are presented in the proforma information for any period in which a Material Acquired Entity was actually a consolidated subsidiary of the Company.
-This proforma information does not purport to represent what the actual results of operations of the Company would have been had the acquisition of the Material Acquired Entities occurred on this date nor does it purport to predict the results of operations for future periods.
+The table below presents the combined pro forma revenue and net loss of the Company and Fazoli's, Twin Peaks and GFG (the "Material Acquired Entities") for the year December 26, 2021, assuming the acquisition of the Material Acquired Entities had occurred on December 28, 2020 (the beginning of the Company's 2021 fiscal year), pursuant to ASC 805-10-50 (in millions).
+Actual consolidated results are presented in the pro forma information for any period in which a Material Acquired Entity was actually a consolidated subsidiary of the Company.
+This pro forma information does not purport to represent what the actual results of operations of the Company would have been had the acquisition of the Material Acquired Entities occurred on this date nor does it purport to predict the results of operations for future periods.